HILONet: Hierarchical Imitation Learning from Non-Aligned Observations

 \subsection{Hierarchical Imitation Learning From Observation Framework}

-In our approach, the whole policy is consisted of two part, high policy $\pi_{high}(o_g|o_t;\theta_h)$ and low policy $\pi_{low}(a|o_t,o_g;\theta_l)$, where $o_g$ is sub-goal chosen from expert trajectory observations for low policy, $o_t$ is current observation.
-We use DDPG algorithm to train both high policy and low policy.
+In our approach, the whole policy is consisted of two part, high level policy $\pi_{high}(o_g|o_t;\theta_h)$ and low level policy $\pi_{low}(a|o_t,o_g;\theta_l)$, where $o_g$ is sub-goal chosen from expert trajectory observations for low level policy, $o_t$ is current observation.
+We use DDPG algorithm to train both high level policy and low level policy.

-The high policy is charged for choosing a feasible demonstrated observation depending on current observation so low policy is capable of achieving that sub-goal in certain steps, i.e. five steps in our experiment.
-Here, we first define $\tau_i=\{d_1^i,d_2^i,...,d_T^i\}$ as one trajectory of demonstrations.
-Then we have $D=\{\tau_1,\tau_2,...,\tau_T\}$ means all trajectories we used in training process.
-High policy's action consists of two rates between 0 and 1, the first dimension of action stands for which trajectory in $D$ is chosen, and second action dimension is the index of observation chosen in the trajectory demonstration.
+The high level policy is charged for choosing a feasible demonstrated observation depending on current observation so low level policy is capable of achieving that sub-goal in certain steps, i.e. five steps in our experiment.
+To represent the $o_g$ among $D$, we select a 2-dim action space for high level policy.
+The high level policy's action consists of two rates between 0 and 1, the first dimension of action stands for which trajectory in $D$ is chosen, and second action dimension is the index of observation chosen in the trajectory.
 In this way, the sub-goal can be formed as:

 where the $N$ is the number of all demonstrated trajectories and $T_i$ means the length of trajectory $i$.

-The low policy is focused on interacting with the environment and find a way to achieve the sub-goal provided by the high policy in certain steps.
+The low level policy is focused on interacting with the environment and find a way to achieve the sub-goal provided by the high level policy in certain steps.
 It takes $\{o_g,o_t\}$ as input and output $a_t$ as inter-action that interacts with the environment.
-It can be viewed as
+The low level policy can be viewed as

-In this way, the low policy and the high policy together form the overall strategy.
+In this way, the low level policy and the high level policy together form the overall strategy.
 By flexibly selecting the observation in the demonstration as the sub-goal, the target task can be completed step-by-step.
 The structure of our overall policy is shown in Fig. \ref{structure}.
 The training process is shown in Algorithm. \ref{algo}.